HOW I CAN HELP

 4 years of specialty training or “residency” in psychiatry (1,904 positions across the US)

-8-hour exam by the American Board of Psychiatry and Neurology, who certifies 1,500 new psychiatrists per year
+8-hour exam by the American Board of Psychiatry and Neurology, which certifies 1,500 new psychiatrists per year

 Medical doctors (MD), including psychiatrists, require at least 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe.
 In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor); and physician assistants (PA) require 2000 clinical hours.